Village of Ruidoso Water Conservation

 - Lawn watering is prohibited unless you are on a private well.

-- Vegatable plants and fruit trees must be watered by hand by filling up a container and placing water in the bib around the plant or tree.
+- Vegetable plants and fruit trees must be watered by hand by filling up a container and placing water in the bib around the plant or tree.

 Being located in a high desert area, the Village of Ruidoso has always been aware of the need to actively conserve water.
 However, the recent Little Bear Fire combined with the ongoing drought in the region has made water conservation even more important.
 We will use this page to keep you up-to-date and informed about current situations regarding water.

-Fix Your Flapper!: The flapper in your toilet is a part that will wear out and eventually need to be replaced.
+Fix Your Flapper The flapper in your toilet is a part that will wear out and eventually need to be replaced.
 No need to call a plumber, watch this quick video from The Home Depot and fix it yourself.
-You can click on this link to enter your toilet make and model and it will give you the right size replacement flapper for your toilet.

 Leaky Faucets: Did you know that a steady drip from your faucet at the rate of one drop per second wastes 192 gallons of water in a period of one month?
 Learn how to fix your leaky faucet and prevent excess water waste.